lugu/qiloop/doc/NOTES.md

 the client create an object which represents the file and pass it to a service.
-This way the service can access any part of the file without having to transfer the entire file over the network: it uses the file's objet methods seek and read.
+This way the service can access any part of the file without having to transfer the entire file over the network: it uses the file's object methods seek and read.
 The qi:file API of libqi works like this (see FilePtr).

-When a client wants to call such method it need to create an object.
+When a client wants to call such method it needs to create an object.
-For the object to be passed as an argument it must be associated with a service ID and an object ID.
-Since clients are not associated with a service namespace they must borrow a service ID and a object ID.
+For this object to become an argument of a method it must be associated with a service ID and an object ID.
+Since clients are not associated with a service they must borrow a service ID and a object ID.

 In such situation, the client object is associated with the service ID of the service it calls.
 The object ID is (randomly) chosen by the client between 2^31 and 2^32-1.

-This method presents two (major) drawbacks:
+This method presents two drawbacks:

 1. There is a risk of collision on the object ID: Two clients can choose the same object ID.

 2. An object can not longer be directly contacted based on its service ID.

 This concept of ObjectPtrUID mitigates some of the issues related to the collision problem: it allows two object references to be compared